 If you are a DIY lover, you probably look at your toolbox and think about how much you take it for granted.
 They might get the job done, but do you really know if you have the right tools or not?
 As your DIY skills improve, your projects require better tools, which means that you can't think of a well-organized toolbox without them.

-As a rule, a DIY enthusiast should have at least 7 of these.
+A DIY enthusiast better have the basics.
 Let's go through the list to find out what you need to get your job done.

 One of the most basic instruments you can find in your home is a hammer.
-It’s also one of the most accessible and functional devices.
-You can build furniture, and even houses with a hammer.
+It’s also one of the most accessible and functional tools.
+You can build furniture and, even houses with the help of a hammer.
 If you need a good assistant for your next project, you can find the worthiest hammers here.

-These will give you an idea of multiple uses of screwdriver in different cases.
+These will give you an idea of multiple uses of screwdrivers in different cases.

 3. Tape Measure